I would like to Donate:

 The Great Eggcase Hunt aims to get as many people as possible hunting for eggcases that have either been washed ashore, or are found by divers and snorkelers underwater.
 In recent decades, several species of shark, skate and ray around the British coast have dramatically declined in numbers.
 The empty eggcases (or mermaid’s purses) are an easily accessible source of information on the whereabouts of potential nursery grounds and will provide the Trust with a better understanding of species abundance and distribution.

-Funding for this project, provided by Save Our Seas Foundation (SOSF) and the Co-operative, assures the continued expansion of this exciting, flagship project.
+Funding for this project, provided by Save Our Seas Foundation (SOSF), assures the continued expansion of this exciting, flagship project.
 With this support, the Shark Trust is building upon the existing project, which represents one of the UK’s most popular marine volunteer recording programmes.

 You have added an item to your shopping basket.